 There they are, hidden, behind my long dresses in my closet: The airsoft guns I bought for my kids for Christmas.

-After the last few gut-wrenching days of grief, anger and sorrow over the shooting in Newtown, I have watched with hope the outpouring of support for gun control in our country.
+After a few gut-wrenching days of grief, anger and sorrow over the shooting in Newtown, I watched with hope the outpouring of support for gun control in our country.
 A national conversation has finally begun.
 And it really seems like this time, just maybe, things might actually change.

 And here I sit, with a small arsenal of play guns ready to be wrapped and put under the tree for my 11- and 14-year-old children.